davide2894/a-loaf-of-code/_posts/how-to-make-a-dragon-ball-based-memory-game-part-3.md

 ***

 Aaaand that's it for today guys!
-You can find the full code below.

-If you find this walkthrough useful, please subscribe to my [blog](http://morningdev.com).
+If you find this walkthrough useful, subscribe to my [blog](http://morningdev.com).
 You will be up to date to every new post I write.
 I won't waste your time.